Desalination is a technology that cities across the world are already implementing to help solve some of their fresh water related issues.

 - Desalination plants can negatively impact marine life and ocean biodiversity

 - Desalination plants can give people a false sense of security that water related issues will go away

 - May not be a long term sustainable solution based on currently available technology (unless changes are made)

-- There may be better water management solutions and strategies than desalination to try first for some cities (such as better managing withdrawals, water pricing strategies, and so on).
+- There may be better and more sustainable water management solutions and strategies than desalination to try first for some cities (such as better managing withdrawals, water pricing strategies, and so on).
 Certainly cities with little to no natural internal fresh water resources, or cities that are situated in hot and dry climates have far more legitimate claims to desalination than cities with corrupt or incompetent water management institutions, cities that over consume and waste or lose water unnecessarily, cities that don’t responsibility or sustainably manage fresh water withdrawals, and generally manage their water supplies poorly or don’t value water as a resource.

 *Desalination technology being used can differ in different parts of the world, and it is always developing with more research and investment.
 Also, different cities have different factors and variables to consider in using desalination technology.
 These variables and factors can impact the final list of pros and cons of desalination plants and water desalination technology being used in a specific area.
 The pros and cons listed in this guide are of a general nature only.

 What Is Water Desalination & How Does It Work?

 - Desalination plants can create freshwater and drinking water resources from a saltwater source, or brackish water source.